 I like decorating for the Holidays.
 But I’ve been in spaces where it feels more claustrophobic than festive from too many decorations.
 Don’t feel like you have to put up every item you own.

 When you live in a small space, you don’t want to make your home look cluttered by adding over-decorating.
 Sticking to a colour palette will make the whole thing look classy and sleek.
 Using small potted trees in place of a huge tree, as we did, could do the trick.
 This House & Home video provides ideas to showcase greenery, from a full grown tree to smaller options.

 This year we opted out of buying a tree.
 I felt like having subtle hints of the season, without overwhelming the living room.

 I usually try to reuse what I have and only buy a few new items.
 I try to limit all of our ornaments to one storage box; all our lights go in another one.
 This helps me be realistic about how much I keep.
 The items I no longer want to keep, I bring to the ReUse Centre.

 We have glass jars and serving trays around the house that I’ve collected over time.
 I just replaced the content with some sparkly ornaments.
 Once the Holidays are over, I will simply switch the content back to what it was.

 As for the new decorations, the nutcracker and reindeer were on sale and the trees are from a grocery store.
 If the trees survive – I’m not always good with plants – they will be planted in containers and put outside next summer and could be reused next Holiday season or offered as gifts.

 We don’t own an artificial tree and I suggest you DO NOT buy one if you have no place to store it later.
-If you’re debating buying fresh or artificial, go on to The Queen of Green and learn how to choose your eco-friendly tree depending on your situation.
+If you’re debating buying fresh or artificial, do your research and learn how to choose your eco-friendly tree depending on your situation.